cmu-delphi/covidcast-indicators/validator/PLANS.md

   * Correct p-values for multiple testing
   * Bonferroni would be easy but is sensitive to choice of "family" of tests; Benjamimi-Hochberg is a bit more involved but is less sensitive to choice of "family"; [comparison of the two](https://delphi-org.slack.com/archives/D01A9KNTPKL/p1603294915000500)
 * Nicer formatting for error “report”.
   * E.g. if a single type of error is raised for many different datasets, summarize all error messages into a single message?
-But it still has to be clear how to suppress each
+But it still has to be clear how to suppress each individually
 * Easier suppression of many errors at once
+* Use known erroneous/anomalous days of source data to tune static thresholds and test behavior
 * Ensure validator runs on signals that require AWS credentials (iterate)
-* Use known erroneous/anomalous days of source data to tune static thresholds and test behavior
 * Check if [errors raised from validating all signals](https://docs.google.com/spreadsheets/d/1_aRBDrNeaI-3ZwuvkRNSZuZ2wfHJk6Bxj35Ol_XZ9yQ/edit#gid=1226266834) are correct, not false positives, not overly verbose or repetitive
 * If can't get data from API, do we want to use substitute data for the comparative checks instead?
-E.g. most recent successful API pull -- might end up being a couple weeks older
+  * E.g. most recent successful API pull -- might end up being a couple weeks older
   * Currently, any API fetch problems just doesn't do comparative checks at all.
-* Potentially implement a check for erratic data sources that wrongly report all 0's (like the error with the Wisconsin data for the 10/26 forecasts)
+* Check for erratic data sources that wrongly report all zeroes
+  * E.g. the error with the Wisconsin data for the 10/26 forecasts
+  * Wary of a purely static check for this
+  * Are there any geo regions where this might cause false positives?
+E.g. small counties or MSAs, certain signals (deaths, since it's << cases)
+  * This test is partially captured by checking avgs in source vs reference data, unless erroneous zeroes continue for more than a week
+  * Also partially captured by outlier checking.
+If zeroes aren't outliers, then it's hard to say that they're erroneous at all.